Fidelismo: Christianity

 Castro stated, "Christ chose the fishermen because he was a communist", and in his 2009 spoken autobiography, Castro said that Christianity exhibited "a group of very humane precepts" which gave the world "ethical values" and a "sense of social justice", before relating that, "If people call me Christian, not from the standpoint of religion, but from the standpoint of social vision, I declare that I am a Christian."
 Castro further believed that "faith is a personal matter that must be born in the conscience of every person.
 But atheism shouldn't be used as a rallying cry."

 In his book "Fidel and Religion", Castro opines that there is a "great coincidence between Christianity's objectives and the ones we Communists seek, between the Christian teachings of humility, austerity, selflessness, and loving thy neighbour and what we might call the content of a revolutionary's life and behaviour."
 Castro saw a similarity to his goals with the goals of Christ: "Christ multiplied the fish and the loaves to feed the people.
 That is precisely what we want to do with the revolution and socialism", adding that, "I believe Karl Marx could have subscribed to the Sermon on the Mount."
-However Castro is critical of the historical role of the Catholic Church which he describes as "a tool for domination, exploitation, and oppression for centuries".
+However Castro was critical of the historical role of the Catholic Church which he describes as "a tool for domination, exploitation, and oppression for centuries".